historicalnetworkresearch/lausanne/program.md

 ### SESSION 1: Long papers
 * Networks of Confessional Affiliation: Religious Choice and the Schism of Utrecht
-  * Jaap Geraerts, Demival Vasques Flho
+  * Jaap Geraerts, Demival Vasques Filho
 * Emerging Maximilian: temporal co-occurrences network analysis of people mentioned in Regesta Imperii XIII
   * Marcella Tambuscio, Daniel Luger, Georg Vogeler
 * Inclusive institutions?
 Access to political power in the city of Tainan (Fort Zeelandia) in Dutch Formosa (1655-1662)